rdkcentral/ThunderNanoServices/Packager/doc/PackagerPlugin.md

 <a name="method.synchronize"></a>
 ## *synchronize <sup>method</sup>*

-Synchronizes repository manifest with a repository
+Synchronizes repository manifest with a repository.

 ### Parameters